bagaswirapradana/CryptoCompare/README.md

 # CryptoCompare
-Application that displays a list of cryptocurrencies

-This application is connected to the internet and retrieves cryptocurrencies from the https://www.cryptocompare.com/ API using Retrofit, which is then parsed using Gson.
+This application is connected to the internet and retrieves cryptocurrencies from the https://www.cryptocompare.com/ API using Retrofit, which is then parsed using Gson and show a list of cryptocurrencies

 ## Objective
 * Using Single Activity Architecture with Navigation Component